TickTeam/guide-tt/ticktick_web_app/how_to_edit_lists.md

 ###How to edit lists?
-1.Click the downward arrow at the end of a list title.
+1.Click the downward arrow located near a list name.

 2.Then click “Edit”.